 Responding to Abuse Toolkit Step #4: What Are the Options?

-As the #MeToo movement hits the church, many churches are requesting information about how to respond.
-Safe Church Ministry is working on a toolkit for churches.
 When the allegation or disclosure of abuse involves a church leader, the consequences can be especially damaging for individuals as well as the entire church community.
 We hope this toolkit will help people, especially church councils, understand what their options are.
-It might also be helpful to know what the denomination has to say about it.
+It will also be important to know what the denomination has to say about it.
 See, Responding to Abuse Toolkit: Denominational Position Statement and Summary of Church order related to abuse.

 Option 1: The Advisory Panel Process:

 One of the mandates of the classis safe church team is to provide an Advisory Panel Process when allegations of abuse are brought by an adult against a church leader.
-The Advisory Panel Process is described in detail in the document, “Guidelines for Handling Allegations of Abuse Against a Church Leader” which were revised and adopted by Synod 2010.
+The Advisory Panel Process is described in detail in the document, “Guidelines for Handling Allegations of Abuse Against a Church Leader” which were revised and adopted by Synod 2010 and also revised slightly again in 2019.
 A simplified flow chart of the Advisory Panel Process is also available.

 A few notes: